Minimum numbers of Dehn colors of knots and $\mathcal{R}$-palette graphs: Introduction

 In knot theory, minimum numbers of colors for arc colorings have been studied in many papers (see \cite{AbchirElhamdadiLamsifer, BentoLopes, HanZhou, HararyKauffman, NakamuraNakanishiSatoh16, Oshiro10, Satoh09} for example).
 We denote by $\text{mincol}^{\text{Fox}}_p(K)$ the number for a Fox $p$-colorable knot $K$.
 As one of properties for $\text{mincol}^{\text{Fox}}_p(K)$, the following result is obtained in \cite{NakamuraNakanishiSatoh13}. \begin{itemize} \item For any odd prime number $p$ and any Fox $p$-colorable knot $K$,

 \end{itemize} Note that for the cases when $p$ is a composite number or $K$ is a link with multiple components, the similar results are known under some condition (see \cite{IchiharaMatsudo}).

 On the other hand, a {\it Dehn $p$-coloring} is well-known as one of {\it region} colorings of knot diagrams which is corresponding to a Fox $p$-coloring.
-However, minimum numbers of colors for Dehn $p$-colorings almost have not been studied yet.
+However, minimum numbers of colors for Dehn $p$-colorings (moreover those for region colorings) almost have not been studied yet.

 In this paper, we will consider minimum numbers of colors of Dehn $p$-colorable knots for an odd prime number $p$.
 The number for a Dehn $p$-colorable knot $K$ is denoted by $\mincol_p(K)$.
 We show in Theorem~\ref{th:main1} that \begin{itemize} \item for any odd prime number $p$ and any Dehn $p$-colorable knot $K$,